vuejs-translations/docs-pt/src/style-guide/rules-strongly-recommended.md

 </div>

-## Component name casing in JS/JSX
+## Component name casing in JS/JSX {#component-name-casing-in-js-jsx}

-**Component names in JS/[JSX](/guide/extras/render-function.html#jsx-tsx) should always be PascalCase, though they may be kebab-case inside strings for simpler applications that only use global component registration through `app.component`.**
+**Component names in JS/[JSX](/guide/extras/render-function#jsx-tsx) should always be PascalCase, though they may be kebab-case inside strings for simpler applications that only use global component registration through `app.component`.**

 ::: details Detailed Explanation
 In JavaScript, PascalCase is the convention for classes and prototype constructors - essentially, anything that can have distinct instances.
 Vue components also have instances, so it makes sense to also use PascalCase.
 As an added benefit, using PascalCase within JSX (and templates) allows readers of the code to more easily distinguish between components and HTML elements.